robatwilliams/decent-code/README.md

 ### What this isn't
-This isn't a style guide, a declaration of The Right Way, a comprehensive guide to writing good code and being a good contributor, or a shortcut to becoming a good developer.
+This isn't a style guide, a declaration of The Right Way, a comprehensive/definitive guide to writing good code and being a good contributor, or a shortcut to becoming a good developer.
+I don't expect everyone to agree with all of it.
 Things that should be picked up by appropriately configured automated tools are generally not mentioned.
 To read about review process, conduct, collaboration, and tools, check out [the code review awesome list](https://github.com/joho/awesome-code-review).

 ### Contents